damonbrodie/BrodieHomeTheatre/README.md

  Additionally Microsoft has "Microsoft.Speech" and I've chosen to use that for this project.
 System.Speech works well for dictation and headset microphones - it is fully trainable on a per user basis.
 Microsoft.Speech isn't trainable, but it is specifically tuned for distant speech - it works best when you tell the speech engine all of available phrases and it will listen only for those.
+My application builds a specific "grammar" that the voice engine uses to listen for the specific commands for the home theatre.
  - Microphone.
 I'm using a beamforming microphone combined with a Sound Blaster Z sound card.
-The card can use the beam forming microphone to pick up speech from the seating area in front, and it does a reasonable job filtering out the sounds that might be coming from the movie playback.
+The card can use the beam forming microphone to pick up speech from the seating area about 10 feet away.
+It does a reasonable job filtering out the sounds that might be coming from the movie playback.
 I've experimented with all of the microphone settings for Noise Cancellation, Focus Width and Microphone and Microphone boost levels to come up with the combination that works best for my room setup.